mongodb/motor/doc/differences.rst

     user = db.users.find_one({'name': 'Jesse'})
     print user

-But Motor's :meth:`~motor.MotorCollection.find_one` method is asynchronous:
+But Motor's `MotorCollection.find_one` method is asynchronous:

 .. code-block:: python